gensol shares - Vijay Kedia says many 'Gensols' still hiding, waiting to tumble; 10 red flags - Vijay Kedia says many 'Gensols' still hiding, waiting to tumble; 10 red flags BusinessToday

 Market veteran Vijay Kedia has cautioned investors to be vigilant about numerous Gensol-like companies that may currently be under the radar but have the potential to significantly erode investor wealth over time.
 According to Kedia, there are often clear warning signs — what he calls “red flags that scream before a scam”— that can help investors steer clear of such risky stocks.

 “There are many ‘Gensols’ still hiding in the cupboard, waiting to tumble out with time.
-Let’s hope it’s not too late by then,” Kedia remarked.
+Let’s hope it’s not too late by then,” Kedia remarked in a post on X.

 To recall, a formal complaint was filed with SEBI in June 2024 alleging price manipulation and fund misappropriation at Gensol Engineering Ltd. SEBI’s investigation subsequently revealed that promoter-directors Anmol Singh Jaggi and Puneet Singh Jaggi had fraudulently diverted company funds for personal gain, effectively running the publicly listed entity like a personal proprietorship.
 In the past six months, the Gensol Engineering stock has lost 85 per cent of its value.